 Look to things you already have when you begin your organization project.
 After all, the goal is to minimize and organize, not create excess.

-Repurpose caddies and baskets.
-Consider using extra vases, crocks, canisters or flower pots.
+- Repurpose caddies, baskets or trays.
+Consider using extra vases, crocks, canisters or even flower pots.
 The options are endless!
 Using everyday items also makes your under sink storage space pretty – which just may make doing chores a little more fun.

-I added hooks for our dish and bottle scrubbers, but used 3M Command hooks so that if our needs changed, I could remove and replace them, add more, etc, without leaving holes.
+- Try using Command hooks for dish and bottle scrubbers, so that if your needs change, you can remove and replace them, add more, etc, without leaving holes.